One-to-One Support in Labour

 Short and Long-Term Benefits

-The positive effects of continuous, one-to-one support during labour are well documented (Clack 2021), with benefits ranging from an improved birthing experience for the mother, to long-term benefits for the whole family, as the quality of the birthing experience can influence the mother’s mental and emotional wellbeing for years to come.
+The positive effects of continuous, one-to-one support during labour are well-documented (Clack 2021).
+Benefits range from an improved birthing experience to long-term benefits for the whole family, as the quality of the birthing experience can influence the birthing parent’s mental and emotional wellbeing for years to come.

-Bohren et al. (2017) suggest that women who receive continuous support during labour are more likely to:
+Bohren et al. (2017) suggest that patients who receive continuous support during labour are more likely to:

 • Give birth spontaneously